GravityPDF/gravity-pdf-documentation/docs/v6/extensions/core-booster-add-on.md

 If you display [_Pricing Fields individually_](#pricing-fields), those that support choices are compatible with this feature.
 :::

-If making use of [Gravity Wiz's Populate Anything perk](https://gravitywiz.com/documentation/gravity-forms-populate-anything/?ref=78), your [Live Merge Tags](https://gravitywiz.com/documentation/gravity-forms-populate-anything/?ref=78#live-merge-tags) are correctly processed and displayed in the PDF when included in choice labels/values.
+If making use of <a href="https://gravitywiz.com/documentation/gravity-forms-populate-anything/?ref=78" rel="sponsored">Gravity Wiz's Populate Anything perk</a>, your <a href="https://gravitywiz.com/documentation/gravity-forms-populate-anything/?ref=78#live-merge-tags" rel="sponsored">Live Merge Tags</a> are correctly processed and displayed in the PDF when included in choice labels/values.

 ### Field Choices Layout